 The unavoidable effect of biasing a transistor while the pedal is engaged is a scratching noise that can be heard when the knob is turned, therefore it is best to set the bias and then use the volume to control output, or to change the bias while the pedal is not engaged.
 This noise is only really audible when the knob is turned when the pedal is on, but no signal is passing.

 This pedal was built for use with guitar, but because of its increase in bass response it was found to work much better for bass guitar.
-When I built CWS004 for myself, another boost with a tone knob and flatter response, I gave this pedal to Vass, who currently uses it as an overdrive in La Dispute.
+When I built CWS004 for myself, another boost with a tone knob and flatter response, I gave this pedal to Adam Vass, who used it as a bass overdrive in La Dispute.